ruuda/rcl/README.md

 # Ruud’s Configuration Language

-> **Warning**
+> [!WARNING]
-> RCL is vaporware.
-It is a proof-of-concept toy project.
-I will likely lose
+> While RCL is usable, it is still in an early exploratory stage with frequent
-> interest in it before it is mature enough for serious use.
+> breaking changes.
+This is a hobby project without stability promise.

 Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifying human-written data with just enough abstraction